patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Changelog ==

-Please see https://github.com/patrickrobrecht/extended-evaluation-for-statify for the details.
+Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify#changelog) for the details.

 = 1.8 =
 * Enhancement: Formatted dates in diagram subtitles